 Homeopathy is a safe and gentle system of healing, which tries to identify the root cause of any problem by taking a detail case history, which includes the current complaints of the patient, his/he past medical history, family history, nature and disposition of the patient and many other finer factors.

-When you consult a classical homeopath, he will note the full case history of your child.
+When you consult a classical homeopath for homeopathy treatment of autism, he will note the full case history of your child.
 This will include your child’s current medical complaints, their onset, modalities, past medical history, mother’s history during pregnancy, family history, exploration of any stress points or causes for current illness, and a detail assessment of your child’s mental and emotional makeup.
 After this exhaustive case history and analysis, the homeopath identifies a homeopathic medicine that covers your child’s symptoms and condition the best.
 Such a remedy, when well selected, can bring significant changes in many difficult and inveterate cases.
+The principles for autism treatment in homeopathy remain same.

 Does diet and nutrition play any role in Autism?

 Many therapists recommend large dose supplements of Vitamin B, Vitamin C, Zinc and Fish oil.
-Casein free and Gluten free diets have also been suggested by many.
-Please consult your physician before making any dietary modifications.
+Casein free and Gluten free diets have also been suggested by many for autism treatment.
+Please consult your physician before making any dietary modifications for autism treatment.

 CEASE therapy was developed by Dutch physician Tinus Smits who was looking for a way to help children with autism.
 CEASE stands for Complete Elimination Autism Spectrum Expression and Dr. Smits helped well over 300 children with Autism prior to his death in 2010.
 While his method was originally designed for children with autism, Dr. Smits and those that he trained have experienced success treating a number of conditions including MS, Chronic Fatigue, allergies, ear infections, hyperactivity, and detoxification.